Kale and Cheese Omelette for Two

 (Scroll down for complete recipe with nutritional information.)

-- Wash and coarsely chop kale until you have about 2 cups chopped kale.
-If you don’t have red kale, you can use other kale varieties in this, but they may need to be sauteed a bit longer.
+- Wash and coarsely chop kale until you have about 2 cups chopped kale, or if you use baby kale it doesn’t need to be chopped.

 - Heat olive oil in non-stick 10″ frying pan, then cook the chopped onion 2-3 minutes.
 Add kale and let it start to wilt.